CyberSp3ck/CyberSp3ck.github.io/content/posts/pugwar-writeup/pugwar-writeup.md

 But if you went to the page `/choose-fighters?pugName=Luigi&secret=Hell` the website would answer `There are no fighters with that pugName!` so even though the `pugName` is correct, the server answers that it can't find a pug with that name, so the backed is checking every parameter we provide.

-Many times Node.js application use NoSQL databases because they are very easy to set up and work with.
-But these type of databases suffer from the similar vulnerabilities as SQL databases.
+Many times Node.js applications use NoSQL databases because they are very easy to set up and work with.
+However, these types of databases suffer from similar vulnerabilities as SQL databases.

 These types of vulnerabilities are [well documented](https://book.hacktricks.xyz/pentesting-web/nosql-injection) online and to check if also the challenge server is vulnerable is as simple as going to `/choose-fighters?pugName=Luigi&secret[$regex]=^Hell`.
 This will make the server compare with a regex the `secret` value we provided and the one stored in the database.
 Because the regex we provided matches if the secret starts with `Hell` and the correct secret is `Hello` the server now no longer returns a message saying that `There are no fighters with that pugName!` but instead it will give us the ability to edit the pug ability!